 International Health Insurance

 Health insurance coverage is not supplied by George Mason University or the Smithsonian Institution.
-You should have medical insurance that provides coverage during travel and for the duration of the course.
-(This is a requirement for participants entering the U.S. on a J-1 visa.)
-Please bring proof of your insurance when you come to campus.
+Medical insurance should provide coverage during travel and for the duration of the course.
+This is a requirement for participants entering the U.S. on a J-1 visa.
+Bring proof of insurance to campus.
 Email your course coordinator if you have difficulty obtaining insurance.